 Amazing hotels... you may not have heard of

-Escape the ordinary with these sumptuous hotels that offer sublime views, pure tranquillity and spectacular natural surroundings.
+Escape the ordinary with a stay at one of these sumptuous hotels offering sublime views, pure tranquillity and spectacular natural surroundings.

 Shinta Mani Wild bedroom

 Shipwreck Lodge, NamibiaThis 10-room lodge has been designed to resemble one of the shipwrecks that the coastline is famous for.
 The interiors are stylish and comfortable, offering views over the wind-swept dunes and the Atlantic.

 Shipwreck LodgeWildlife drives are offered daily to try and spot the elusive desert dwelling elephant and the only viable lion populations in Namibia outside the Etosha National Park.
 From here, you can visit the Suiderkus and Karimona shipwrecks nearby, the Mowe Bay seal colony and the Hoanib river delta.
 Then, climb the dunes and have sundowners watching the fiery African sunset.

 Mowe Bay seal colony